Learn all about the detox process, treatment options, and how to find a program that fits your needs.

 Is It Safe to Detox at Home?

 Due to the risk of fatality associated with withdrawal from some substances, it is generally not safe to detox at home if you have been using drugs for some time or have an addiction.
-An addictions specialist or medical provider will be able to determine if it is safe for you to detox at home or outside of a detox center.
+An addiction specialist or medical provider will be able to determine if it is safe for you to detox at home or outside of a detox center.

-Call 800-934-1582(Who Answers?) to speak to a rehab specialist about your options.
+Call 800-934-1582(Sponsored) to speak to a rehab specialist about your options.

 Many people consider tapering their substance use, or gradually reducing their use, as an alternative to eliminating their use of the drug suddenly.
 This decision is best made with your providers to ensure a safe withdrawal process.
 If you use substances like benzodiazepines or opioids, for example, you can often slowly taper on an outpatient basis.